treeverse/lakeFS/docs/reference/presigned-url.md

 {% include toc.html %}

-lakeFS provides the option to access the data directly from the storage and not through lakeFS using presinged URL. lakeFS can generate a presigned URL to the object store by a user who has access to the object.
-The presigned URL can be used to access the object. lakeFS assume by default the object storage support presinged URLs, if not it should be disabled in the configuration.
+With lakeFS, you can access data directly from the storage and not through lakeFS using a presined URL.
+Based on the user's access to an object in the object store, the presigned URL will get read or write access.
+The presign support is enabled for block adapter that supports it, and can be disabled by the [configuration](configuration.md) (blockstore.blockstore-name.disable_pre_signed).
+Note that the UI support is disabled by default.

 # Using presigned URLs in the UI

-For the UI to fetch objects using a presigned URL to the object storage (instead through lakeFS), need to enable the presigned URL support UI in the lakeFS configuration and add CORS (Cross-Origin Resource Sharing) permissions to the bucket.
+You must enable the presigned URL support UI in the lakeFS [configuration](configuration.md) (blockstore.blockstore-name.disable_pre_signed_ui) and add CORS (Cross-Origin Resource Sharing) permissions to the bucket for the UI to fetch objects using a presigned URL (instead of through lakeFS).

 **⚠️ Note** Currently DuckDB fetching data from lakeFS does not support fetching data using presigned URL.